pscamman/cs354r-project1/README.md

 ## Extra Credit
 ### Pysics
-The movement of the balls is done with some hand written pseudo-physics of mine, where there is collision with walls and other balls, gravity, loss of energy on surface collision, and some friction when rolling on the ground.
-They eventually come to rest.
+The movement of the balls is done with some hand written pseudo-physics of mine, where there are collisions with walls and other balls, gravity, loss of energy on surface collision, and some friction when rolling on the ground.
+They eventually come to stop.
 Very occasionally two balls will stick to each other, but easily become unstuck when a third ball intervenes.

 ### Graphics
 I enabled shadows, have ambient lighting, and two diffuse lights.